Diamante-Smith/osticket-prereqs/README.md

 - Always assume these notes will be looked at or can be viewed by a customer

-- SO please act professional when writing Internal note to your fellow coworkers
+- So please act professionally when writing an Internal note to your coworkers

 <br>